And Then There Were None (1974 film)

 And Then There Were None (U.S. title: Ten Little Indians; also known as E Poi Non Rimase Nessuno, Ein Unbekannter rechnet ab, Diez negritos, Dix petits nègres) is a 1974 mystery film and an adaptation of Agatha Christie's best-selling 1939 mystery novel of the same name.
 The film was directed by Peter Collinson and produced by Harry Alan Towers.
-This was the second of three versions of Christie's novel to be adapted to the screen by producer Harry Alan Towers.
-Two film adaptations were previously released (a 1945 version by René Clair and the 1965 adaptation Ten Little Indians).
+This was the fourth of five versions of Christie's novel to be adapted to the screen and the second from producer Harry Alan Towers.
+Two film adaptations were previously released (a 1945 version by René Clair and Towers' 1965 adaptation Ten Little Indians).
 An American made-for-television version was broadcast in 1959.
 Towers produced a third version in 1989.

 Plot

 A group of ten people, strangers to one another, arrive at a hotel deep in the Iranian desert, located adjacent to the ruins of Persepolis, 200 miles from civilization.
 The guests quickly discover that their host is mysteriously absent.
 He calls himself U.N.
 Owen ("unknown") and is someone none of them knows.
-At dinner, they notice a display of figurines: the Ten Little Indians, representing the doggerel in each of their suites.
-By means of a tape recording made by their host, he accuses each of them of being responsible for the deaths of certain people and of having escaped justice.
+At dinner, they notice a display of figurines: the Ten Little Indians, representing a section of the doggerel in each of their suites.
+Via a tape recording, their host accuses each of them of being responsible for the deaths of certain people and of having escaped justice.

 While they are still initially gathered together, singer Michel Raven falls down dead, his drink having been poisoned.
 Then, during the night, the housekeeper/cook, Elsa Martino, goes missing and is found strangled against a pillar.
 A general search of the hotel is initiated by General Salve, who splits everyone into pairs.
 Not long after everyone separates, Salve is stabbed to death in the hotel's catacombs.
 The search reveals there is no one else alive in the hotel except the seven of them, so they conclude the killer must be one of them.

 The next morning, Elsa's husband, the butler Martino, attempts to escape through the desert and dies of heat exhaustion, his survival kit having been sabotaged.
 The actress Ilona reveals her past to the others, including the cause of her husband's suicide.
 Later, she is found dead, bitten by a venomous snake.
 The power and lights in the hotel suddenly go out, leaving the five remaining guests in darkness.
 Judge Cannon convinces them to reveal the nature of the crimes of which they stand accused.
 Before Vera offers her own explanation, she leaves the others in the darkness to get her coat.
 She screams, and the others run to find her.
 Judge Cannon is found dead in his bedroom, shot in the head.